ahmetatar/swagger-client-generator/README.md

 ## Open API v3 Client Code Generator
 This package is a yeoman generator for swagger codegen CLI.
 Requires the installation of an appropriate version of the [CLI](https://mvnrepository.com/artifact/io.swagger.codegen.v3/swagger-codegen-cli).

-After copying the jar file to a directory of your choice, set the environmental variable **SWAGGER_CODEGEN_CLI** to the directory where the cli file is located.
+After copying the jar file to a directory of your choice, set the environment variable **SWAGGER_CODEGEN_CLI** to the directory where the cli file is located.

 Then you need to install the generator globally with yarn or npm;